-The second secon Circumstances Phraseologies Denotes pilot transmission 1.
+Circumstances Phraseologies Denotes pilot transmission 1.
 Pushback Procedures for Aircraft a. [aircraft location] REQUEST PUSHBACK Note: Where a pushback does not enter the manoeuvring area, ERSA will specify the frequency on which apron service is provided. b.
 PUSHBACK APPROVED [TAIL (direction e.g. North or Right)] c.
 PUSHBACK AT OWN DISCRETION [TAIL (direction e.g. Left or West)] d.
 EXPECT (number) MINUTES DELAY DUE (reason) 2.
 Towing Procedures a. #REQUEST TOW [company name] (aircraft type) FROM (location) TO (location) ATC response b.
-TOW APPROVED VIA (specific routing to be followed) #Denotes transmission from aircraft/tow vehicle combination 3.
-To Request Aerodrome Data for Departure when no ATIS broadcast is available a.
-REQUEST DEPARTURE INFORMATION b.
-RUNWAY (number), WIND (direction and speed), QNH (detail), TEMPERATURE (detail), [VISIBILITY FOR TAKE-OFF (detail) (or RVR) (detail)]
+TOW APPROVED VIA (specific routing to be followed) #Denotes transmission from aircraft/tow vehicle combination To Request time check and/or aerodrome data for departure when no ATIS broadcast is a.
+REQUEST TIME CHECK available b.
+TIME (time) Note: If multiple visibility, RVR or RV observations are available, those that represent the roll-out/ stop end zone should be used for take-off. c.
+REQUEST DEPARTURE INFORMATION d.
+RUNWAY (number), WIND (direction and speed)(units) QNH (number)[(units)] TEMPERATURE [MINUS] (number), [VISIBILITY (or RUNWAY VISUAL RANGE or RVR or RUNWAY VISBILITY) (distance)(units)], [TIME(time)]